ellucian-developer/experience-ethos-examples/instructor-classes-lambda/README.md

 # Experience Ethos Example - Instructor Classes

-This example, includes a card and page that show an instructors classes.
-There are two npm projects in this example, an extension and a microservice.
+This example includes a card and page that show an instructor's classes.
+There are two npm projects in this example, an extension, and a microservice.
 The data for the card is acquired through the Ethos GraphQL utilizing the same resources as the Today Classes example.

 Diagram of the interaction between the Experience card and Ethos.